Iron oxide: In nature

 Iron is stored in many organisms in the form of ferritin, which is a ferrous oxide encased in a solubilizing protein sheath.

 Species of bacteria, including Shewanella oneidensis, Geobacter sulfurreducens and Geobacter metallireducens, use iron oxides as terminal electron acceptors.

 Uses

 Almost all iron ores are oxides, so in that sense these materials are important precursors to iron metal and its many alloys.

 Iron oxides are important pigments, coming in a variety of colors (black, red, yellow).
 Among their many advantages, they are inexpensive, strongly colored, and nontoxic.

 Magnetite is a component of magnetic recording tapes.

+Iron oxide is also a component of iron-air batteries.